ljharb/promiseback/README.md

 	// If callback is not provided, this code will simply return a normal promise.
 	// If callback is provided but is not a function, promiseback will immediately throw a TypeError.

-	// "deferred" is the result of Q.defer() var deferred = promiseback(callback);
+	// "deferred" is an object with `reject/resolve` methods, and a `promise` property. var deferred = promiseback(callback);
 	if (thing) {
 		deferred.resolve(thing);